13 Valuable Cookie Jars That Collectors Search For

 eBay

-Who wouldn’t want to store their cookies in this rotund cookie jar?
+Who wouldn’t want to store their cookies in this plump cookie jar?
 Made in the 1950s, the ceramic and porcelain jar is an antique collector’s dream, especially if you collect vintage kitchenware.
-Some are currently on sale for roughly $380.
+Some are currently listed for roughly $380.

 10. Glenn Appleman Vintage Car Cookie Jar